How Do I Get an Alabama Medical Marijuana Card?

 However, in a stunning development, Governor Kay Ivey signed SB 46 into law in May 2021, legalizing medical marijuana.
 Unfortunately, the AMCC took over a year to approve the final rules.
-Furthermore, medical marijuana businesses won’t receive licensing until June 2023 at the earliest.
-Therefore, it is unlikely that MMJ patients will be permitted to submit their applications until near the end of 2023.
+Furthermore, medical marijuana businesses have yet to receive licensing as the process has been delayed.
+Therefore, it is unlikely that MMJ patients will be permitted to submit their applications for some time yet.

 Alabama Medical Marijuana Laws and Rules